fastlane/docs/docs/best-practices/continuous-integration.md

 ## Two-step or Two-factor auth

+### Separate Apple ID for CI

+The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that doesn't have 2-factor auth enabled, with a long, randomly generated password.
+Additionally make sure the newly created Apple account has limited access to only the apps and resources it needs.

+There are multiple reasons on why this approach is much easier:
+- An Apple ID session is only valid for a certain region, meaning if your CI system is in a different region than your local machine, you'll run into issues
+- An Apple ID session is only valid for up to a month, meaning you'll have to generate a new session every month.
+Usually you'd only know about it when your build starts failing

+There is nothing _fastlane_ can do better in that regard, as these are technical limitations on how iTunes Connect sessions are handled.

+Creating a separate Apple ID allows you to limit the permission scope, have a randomly generated password, and will make it much easier for you to set up CI using _fastlane_.

+### Use of application specific passwords and `spaceauth`

+Before going through this guide, make sure to read the section above.

 If you want to upload builds to TestFlight/iTunes Connect from your CI machine, you need to generate an application specific password:

 1. Visit [appleid.apple.com/account/manage](https://appleid.apple.com/account/manage)